mwinb/VaporTs/README.md

 ## ResponseHandler

-The ResponseHandler functionality is applied to all Routes by default but can also be used as an individual decorator.
-This handler wraps an asynchronous Route and handles the `res.status` and `res.send` when the wrapped function returns data, and handles `res.sendStatus` when the function does not return data.
-The default status code is 200
+The ResponseHandler functionality is applied to all Routes by default, but may be disabled in the `RouteParams`.
+This handler wraps an asynchronous `@Route` method and handles `res.status` and `res.send` when the wrapped function returns data, and handles `res.sendStatus` when the function does not return data.
+The default status code is 200.

+- `@ResponseHandler` alters the decorated method and is not recommended.
+- Using `@Route` maintains the class functionality and only alters the bound method prior to being applied to the express route see the [examples](https://github.com/mwinb/DocTS/tree/main/example) unit and integration tests for functionality.

 ### Example: